 This proofreading service is only recommended if you have academic papers to check or important documents that you can’t risk with a proofreading software.

 An online handbook reference guides users on the site in case of any questions that can’t be answered by the error messages.
 This book amounts to a free semester of English academic teaching.
-If you are serious about improving your grammar, the handbook alone is worth the subscription price.
+If a you are serious about improving your grammar, the handbook alone is worth the subscription price.

 The website assesses mistakes and saves them in a PDF report for each finished document when using the word processor.
 And even, the system tracks progress over time, which doubles its usefulness for students.
 There is also a personal writing handbook that tracks your weaknesses.